Security Guard Hourly Rate in Texas: 2026 Pricing Guide

 Site Risk Profile

-A Class A office building lobby with a friendly access-control mission carries less officer risk than a 24-hour pawn shop in a high-crime corridor or a chemical plant during turnaround.
-Workers’ compensation rates for security firms vary by assignment, and so does the bill rate the firm has to charge to remain solvent.
+A Class A office building lobby with a friendly access-control mission carries less officer risk than a 24-hour pawn shop in a high-crime corridor or a chemical plant during turnaround. comprehensive officer injury coverage rates for security firms vary by assignment, and so does the bill rate the firm has to charge to remain solvent.
 Honest providers raise rates on higher-risk posts; budget firms hide the risk and pay it back later in turnover and lawsuits.

 Officer Training Tier